7 Rising Ethical Clothing Labels You Should Support

 What do your clothes say about you?
 With growing concerns surrounding fair trade practices and the impact of fashion on the environment, you will realise that the clothes you wear are no longer just an extension of your style and personality, but also a representation of the values that you stand for.
-Read on as we round up five, Asia-based ethical fashion labels which are fighting the good fight in advocating for conscious clothing consumption.
+Read on as we round up seven Asia-based ethical fashion labels which are fighting the good fight in advocating for conscious clothing consumption.

 1. Dear Samfu